 We can ask our students to look at a repeated addition equation and identify the multiplication equation that is represented.

 PICTURE REPRESENTATIONS/EQUAL GROUPS

 Equal groups are a great way to introduce multiplication.
-The idea of “groups of” can be understood more when introduced with a picture.
+The idea of equal groups can be understood more when introduced with a picture.
 This task card shows the equation 6×8 represented in an “equal groups” picture.
 Be sure to have your students draw picture representations that make sense to them, as well as identify the equation represented by a picture.

 - Create a multiplication anchor chart like the one shown here to post in your classroom: